Why It Works

 All of the textures and flavors are brought to compelling heights from a pinch of extra salt and salty peanuts.
 It's almost like you've added a crushed-up Butterfinger into the peanut butter mixture.
 Whether your guests will be able to figure out the secret ingredient or not, one thing is certain: You won't be able to stop eating them.
 Now that's just one more reason to get up in the middle of the night to eat peanut butter.

 1/3 cup light brown sugar

 1/3 cup salted peanuts, chopped and divided

 4 ounces bittersweet chocolate, finely chopped

-Line 8- by 8-inch baking pan with foil.
-In medium saucepan over medium heat, melt butter.
+Line an 8- by 8-inch baking pan with foil (see notes).
+In a medium saucepan over medium heat, melt butter.
 Add peanut butter, corn syrup, brown sugar, and salt and continue to cook, stirring, until melted and smooth.

 Stir in corn flakes, 1/4 cup peanuts, and vanilla until just combined.
 Spoon into prepared pan and smooth top.

-In heatproof bowl over pan of barely simmering water (or in microwave), heat chocolate until just melted.
+In a heatproof bowl over a pan of barely simmering water (or in a microwave), heat chocolate until just melted.
 Spread over top.
 Sprinkle with remaining chopped peanuts.
-Chill until firm, about 2 hours.
+Chill until firm, about 2 hours (see notes).
 Remove from pan and cut into 2-inch squares.